Rapid-org/Rapid/README.md

 ```
 Note: It's required to have NPM installed on your Device.
 ### Building & Running the Buildserver Modules
-The buildserver modules is written with java, and built using the Gradle build system.
+The buildserver modules is written with kotlin, and built using the Gradle build system.
 To build, use the following command
 ```bash
 # cd to the buildserver directory
 cd buildserver/